 Over time I’ve talked about my favorite vintage shops, but here they are in one blog post.
 These are the places that I take friends to and they are the places that I shop the most for vintage and thrift.
+If you’re based in the UK, you might want to check out Antiques World in the UK for some vintage inspiration.
 Keep this information and use it as your New York shopping city guide the next time that you are here.

 Location: 120 Knickerbocker Avenue, Brooklyn NY 11237